 The market price fluctuates due to buying and selling shares on the stock exchange.
 If more investors are buying a specific stock, the price tends to go up.
 If a certain stock is oversold, the price goes down.
 This follows the law of supply and demand.

 Countless factors affect stock prices.
 It could be that a public company is more active than its competitors, say expansion.
 Thus, more investors want to earn a share of the business.
+Check out our other post on the top 10 billion dollar companies in the Philippines.

 It is, therefore, important to assess ourselves and answer these questions.